top of page

 1Jn 4:20-21 ISV Whoever says, "I love God," but hates his brother is a liar.
 The one who does not love his brother whom he has seen cannot love the God whom he has not seen.
 (21) And this is the commandment that we have from him: the person who loves God must also love his brother.

-We are not to be of this world in the same manner Christ was not of this world (Jn.
-17:14, 16).
 We are to bear fruits of our repentance (Lk.
 3:8; Mt.
 3:8 cf. Mt.
 7:17-20).

 Take This Bread for Food

-Failing to grasp the necessary transition of the First Covenant symbols of a physical lamb and bitter herbs to that of the Second Covenant symbols of the bread and wine finds many today arguing and asking the same question as that of the Jews in Christ’s day, “How can this man give us his flesh to eat?”
+Failing to grasp the necessary transition of the First Covenant symbols of a physical lamb and bitter herbs to that of the Second Covenant symbols of the unleavened bread and wine finds many today arguing and asking the same question as that of the Jews in Christ’s day, “How can this man give us his flesh to eat?”
 (Jn.
-6:51-55).
+6:51-55)

 I am the living bread which has come from heaven: if any man takes THIS BREAD FOR FOOD he will have life for ever: and more than this, THE BREAD which I will give IS MY FLESH which I will give for the life of the world.
 52 Then the Jews had an angry discussion among themselves, saying, How is it possible for this man to give us his flesh for food?
-53 Then Jesus said to them, truly I say to you, If you DO NOT TAKE the FLESH of the Son of man for food, and if you DO NOT TAKE HIS BLOOD FOR DRINK, YOU have NO LIFE IN YOU.
+53 Then Jesus said to them, truly I say to you, If you DO NOT TAKE the FLESH of the Son of man for food, and IF YOU DO NOT TAKE HIS BLOOD FOR DRINK, YOU HAVE NO LIFE IN YOU.
 54 He who takes my flesh for food and my blood for drink has eternal life: and I will take him up from the dead at the last day.
 55 My flesh is true food and my blood is true drink (Jn.
-6:51-55 (BBE; Emphasis added).
+6:51-55; BBE; Emphasis added).

 Our Duty